Senator O'Connor College School: The school history

-The Christian Brothers' house has been marked as a historic site by the City of Toronto and is protected as such.

 In 1984, when the Province of Ontario decided that Catholic secondary schools were to be fully funded, the school became publicly funded by 1987, and Senator O'Connor ceased being a private school.
 The school is fully operated by the MSSB.
 The last of the Christian Brothers staff to teach at O'Connor retired at the end of June 1990.

 Originally the main high school was built to hold 732 students and by the 1990s the student population almost doubled that figure.
 Additions to the school such as the "Taj" were made over the course of the school's history.
 By 1995, talks of building a new school on the property began.
 That project was protested by local residents until its approval sometime in the early 2000s.
 In 2002, the Toronto Catholic District School Board acquired the O'Connor House from the Christian Brothers.
 The old Lynch, O'Connor and Taj Mahal buildings were demolished and a large new modern two-storey 1020-pupil high school which opened in September 2005 is now in place.

-The former address of the school was 5 Avonwick Gate.
-The current address of the new Senator O'Connor College School is 60 Rowena Drive.
+The former address of the school was 5 Avonwick Gate; the current address of the new Senator O'Connor College School is changed to its present 60 Rowena Drive.
 The address change occurred because the entrance to the school was moved to the opposite end of the property that opens onto Rowena Drive.
 The new building, designed by Kearns Mancini Architects Inc., was partially built where the Lynch building previously stood as well as on the old athletic field.

-Senator O'Connor celebrated its 50th anniversary on June 1, 2013, with a mass and the opening ceremonies, including a presentation to Brother Domenic Viggiani, president of De La Salle College, who accepted plaques on behalf of the school's founding Christian Brothers, some of whom also attended the event.
-The guests looked at the restoration of the historic O’Connor House, which was damaged in a fire a year prior.